Text version of this lessonExpand

 Use one shared campaign calendar template instead of scattered notes

 The calendar should behave like an operating sheet, not a marketing reminder.
-Each campaign row should show what is being sold, who owns the work, what has to be ready, and what can still break the launch.
+Each campaign row should show what is being sold, who is responsible, what has to be ready, and what can still break the launch.

 | Layer | Required fields | Why it matters |